 Sun Country Airlines’ Expansion and Growth Strategies

 Sun Country pursued aggressive growth during the Apollo years and beyond.
-The airline strategically added routes to popular leisure destinations, including beach resorts and national parks, tapping into rising demand for domestic travel and outdoor experiences.
+The airline added routes to popular leisure destinations, including beach resorts and national parks, tapping into rising demand for domestic travel and outdoor experiences.

 The airline also built partnerships with tour operators and travel agencies to offer bundled vacation packages that combined flights with hotels and activities.
 The Amazon Air cargo partnership added another dimension to the business, reducing dependence on passenger revenue alone.
 These strategies diversified Sun Country’s income and strengthened its brand in the leisure travel market.